dotnet/csharpstandard/standard/expressions.md

 If `ref` is present:

-- An identity conversion must exist between the types of the two *variable_reference*s, and type of the result can be either type.
+- An identity conversion shall exist between the types of the two *variable_reference*s, and type of the result can be either type.
 If either type is `dynamic`, type inference prefers `dynamic` ([§8.7](types.md#87-the-dynamic-type)).
 If either type is a tuple type ([§8.3.11](types.md#8311-tuple-types)), type inference includes the element names when the element names in the same ordinal position match in both tuples.
 - The result is a variable reference, which is writeable if both *variable_reference*s are writeable.

 > *Note*: When `ref` is present, the *conditional_expression* returns a variable reference, which can be assigned to a reference variable using the `= ref` operator or passed as a reference/input/output parameter. *end note*